 The scholarship recipient will have a good understanding of international relations and an interest in global development and economics.
 The successful candidate will be capable and confident presenting to groups, enjoy team work and have excellent communication skills.

 The Application Process

-Your research proposal and personal statement should demonstrate:
+Your personal statement and experience will demonstrate:

 - The fluency of your writing and clarity of expression;